-(Interest will only be given with deposits of $1,000 and above.
+(Interest will only be paid with deposits of more than $1,000.
 An initial deposit of $1,000 is required upon account opening.)

-As you can see from the comparison, CIMB FastSaver Account offers the highest base interest rate of 1% per annum on deposits, making it a good savings account to earn interest.
+As you can see from the comparison, CIMB FastSaver Account offers the highest base interest rate of 0.30% per annum on deposits.
 However, do note that you need to place an initial deposit of S$1,000, and maintain the amount or more in the account in order to earn the interest.

 For those who transact in foreign currencies, such as RMB and USD for example, you can consider ICBC’s Multicurrency Current Account, as it is the only multicurrency account with no fall below fee.
-Moreover, it also offers interest on deposits in these currencies.
+Moreover, it also offers interest on deposits in foreign currencies.

 #2 ATM / Debit Cards